jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (b) flies the New Zealand flag.

 ### 113S Powers of high seas fishery inspectors in relation to foreign vessels
-(1) A high seas fishery inspector may, for the purpose of ensuring compliance with international conservation and management measures adopted by a global, regional, or subregional fisheries organisation or arrangement of which New Zealand is a member or in which New Zealand is a participant, board and inspect a vessel in an area of the high seas that is covered by that organisation or arrangement, or in New Zealand fisheries waters, if—
+(1) A high seas fishery inspector may, for the purpose of ensuring compliance with international conservation and management measures adopted by a notified global, regional, or subregional fisheries organisation or arrangement of which New Zealand is a member or in which New Zealand is a participant, board and inspect a vessel in an area of the high seas that is covered by that organisation or arrangement, or in New Zealand fisheries waters, if—
   (a) the vessel is not registered under the Ship Registration Act 1992; and (b) the flag State of the vessel is—
     (i) a party to the Fish Stocks Agreement, whether or not the flag State is a member of, or a participant in, that organisation or arrangement; or